 Training in this zone will only be possible for short periods.
 It effectively trains your fast twitch muscle fibres and helps to develop speed.
 This zone is reserved for interval running and only the very fit are able to train effectively within this zone.

 A reduction in heart rate for a given intensity is usually due to an improvement in fitness but a number of other factors might explain why heart rates can vary for a given intensity:

 If you have a heart rate monitor then put it on before you lie down.
 After the 20 minutes check the recordings and identify the lowest value achieved.
-Use this value as your RHR.
+Use this value as your HRrest.

 The heart is a muscle so with regular exercise it will become larger and become more efficient as a pump.
-As a result you will find your resting heart rate gets lower so you will need to check your RHR on a regular basis (e.g. Monthly).
+As a result you will find your resting heart rate gets lower so you will need to check your HRrest on a regular basis (e.g. Monthly).

 Calculation of a zone value